Summer reading is for adults too!

 Why participate?
 You can win prizes, find a new author to love, and inspire your friends and families to read!

 This year we have created Book Lovers Bingo!
-Pick up a Bingo Card and hand it in for great prizes every week!
+Pick up a Bingo Card (or DOWNLOAD card one and card two here) and hand it in for great prizes every week!
 Each bingo card will also enter you into the Grand Prize Drawing for a $50 card to Toadstool.

 (By the way, the Youth Service’s Department has created an awesome line-up for Kids and Young Adults.
 You can find the schedule here.)

 Stacks: Saturday August 5th from 6-8pm.
 Our new monthly after-hours event features live music, snacks, and a laid back vibe for families and friends to mingle and hang out.
 We will be featuring art created at the MAXT makerspace and have yummy snacks.
 This is all ages!

 CookBook Club: Meets the first Thursday of the month all summer long (Please note we are meeting June 8th for the June meeting)!
 Pick up a cookbook anytime during the month and prepare a dish that inspires you.
 Bring your dish to share with our growing group of cooks and foodies!
 Library provides all cutlery/napkins/sparkling water.

 Wellness Lunch and Learn: The public is invited to bring a lunch and join in the conversation.
 All programs begin at noon and are held at the Library.
 The series is free and open to the public.
 The Wellness Lunch and Learn is brought to you in collaboration with The Cornucopia Project.

 June 8 – The Lean and Clean Cleanse – Ruth Clark, RD,LD,MPH